EQAR/deqar-docs/docs/report_data.md

     | No             | < 60 ECTS  | Micro-credential                  |
     | No             | ≥ 60 ECTS  | Other provisions                  |

     > \* This field was recently added to the current DEQAR data model.
 In order to be backwards-compatible and not to break existing implementations, this field is currently not required, but will become required in the next version of DEQAR APIs (expected in September 2024).
 The current default is "yes" for programmes offered by HEIs, as it is considered as leading to a full degree unless specified otherwise.
-The current default is "no" for programmes offered by alternative providers, as micro credentials do not lead to a full degree.
+The current default is "no" for programmes offered by other providers, as micro credentials do not lead to a full degree.

 * **Programme Qualification Level\*** (<code>programme[n].qf_ehea_level</code>; required \*; string)
   A single standardised qualification level must be provided for each programme in the form of either a level name or level ID.
 These levels are based on the [Framework for Qualifications of the European Higher Education Area (QF-EHEA)](https://www.ehea.info/page-qualification-frameworks), the [European Qualifications Framework (EQF)](https://europa.eu/europass/en/europass-tools/european-qualifications-framework) and the [International Standard Classification of Education (ISCED)](https://uis.unesco.org/en/topic/international-standard-classification-education-isced).